ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/deploy-app.md

 !!! info

     We will be using the `pipeline` command and specifically the `tekton` technology to setup the CI pipeline.
-The pipeline command gives an option for both `Jenkins` and `Tekton` make sure you select `Telton`.
+The pipeline command gives an option for both `Jenkins` and `Tekton` make sure you select `Tekton`.
 For more information about working with the different build engines, please see [Continuous Integration with Jenkins Guide](../../guides/continuous-integration) and [Continuous Integration with Tekton Guide](../../guides/continuous-integration)